Sytten/nexus-shield/README.md

 ### Styles

-Two interfaces styles are provided for convenience: `Graphql-Shield` and `Nexus`
+Two interfaces styles are provided for convenience: `Graphql-Shield` and `Nexus`.

 #### Graphql-Shield